 fread.ink is a free as in freedom alternate operating system for electronic paper ebook readers.

 fread is currently under development and not yet ready for normal use.
-I am aiming to launch a version 1.0 in Q3 2018 with basic support for at least 4th generation Kindle touch and non-touch.
+We are aiming to launch a version 1.0 in Q3 2018 with basic support for at least 5hth generation Kindle non-touch.

 The plan is to support the most popular e-readers with electronic paper displays starting with i.MX5 and i.MX6 devices, which surprisingly covers most of the widely sold models including all Kindles since the 4th generation (2011), every Kobo since the Kobo touch (2011) and the latest Nooks (since 2016).
 The older Kobos and Kindles that use older i.MX chipsets will likely be supported at some point.
-For older Nooks I haven't sufficiently investigated the available source code to know whether support is feasible.
+For older Nooks we haven't sufficiently investigated the available source code to know whether support is feasible.